morfredus/ESP32-Diagnostic-Arduino-IDE/docs/USAGE.md

 - **Wi-Fi** – detailed scan results (RSSI, channel, security, PHY, bandwidth).
 - **Performance** – benchmark history and runtime metrics.
 - **Export** – download TXT/JSON/CSV reports or open the printable report.
-- Release 3.1.19 keeps the sticky masthead and Bluetooth widgets aligned, preserves the explicit `/api/set-language` payloads, and signposts the bilingual changelog pair for operators.
+- Release 3.2.0 documents the `/api/memory-details` inspector, folds in the Bluetooth/Wi-Fi debugging checklist, and keeps the sticky masthead aligned with the bilingual changelog.

 The navigation bar collapses gracefully on mobile devices and preserves active tab state.